Walter Muir Whitehill: Career

 Whitehill was selected to deliver an important televised address about the history and development of Boston on the occasion of the Bicentennial Celebration of the United States.
 On July 11, 1976, he spoke at the Old State House in the presence of Queen Elizabeth II, the Mayor of Boston, the Governor of Massachusetts, and a large audience.
 The text of his address was printed in a publication by the Bostonian Society, which operates the Old State House on behalf of the National Park Service.
 He delivered the commencement address in 1974 at the College of William and Mary.

 Although Whitehill's publishing career focused on Bostoniana, his significant work on Spanish medieval topics represented the first American interest in the subject.
+He was the author or editor of over a dozen book-length works.